Tara Donnelly

 Tara Megan Donnelly (born 25 December 1998) is a retired Manx artistic gymnast.
 She is the 2021 Northern European champion on floor exercise.
 She previously represented Ireland in international competition.

 Early life

 Donnelly was born on the Isle of Man in 1998.
 She has a sister, Chloe, who is also a gymnast.
 She is a dual citizen of Ireland and Great Britain.
+Donnelly attended Ballakermeen High School.

 Gymnastics career

 2013

 Donnelly competed at the British Championships where she finished 17th in the junior all-around division.
 She competed at the Island Games, helping the Isle of Man finish first in the team floor and vault competition and individually won bronze on floor exercise.
 She next competed at the Northern European Championships where she helped the Isle of Man finish eighth as a team and individually she placed fifth on vault.

 2014

 Donnelly competed at the Welsh, English, and British championships early in the year.
 She was selected to represent the Isle of Man at the 2014 Commonwealth Games.
 While there she helped Isle of Man finish 10th as a team.